Helen Edwards Children's Author

 The Rebels of Mount Buffalo by Helen Edwards endorsment

-It's a captivating time-slip tale in which a girl lost to grief meets a daring rebel on a misty mountain who guides her to rediscover her courage and find her way home
+The Rebels of Mount Buffalo is a captivating time-slip tale in which a girl lost to grief meets a daring rebel on a misty mountain who guides her to rediscover her courage and find her way home.
+It's inspired by the incredible Guide Alice Manfield and is set at beautiful Mount Buffalo.

 A Little Bit About Me!

 I have a PhD in Psychology and before becoming an Australian children's author, I worked in mental health for many years.
-I have done all sorts of things in my life, including founding an award-winning charity and online counselling service, supporting thousands of people with diabetes across the world.
+I've done all sorts of things in my life, including founding an award-winning charity and online counselling service, supporting thousands of people with diabetes across the world.
 I was even a state finalist in the Australian of the Year Awards for this work!

 After completing my PhD in Psychology, I decided to follow my life-long dream to become a children's author and here I am!
 I'm passionate about inspiring action for our beautiful, fragile planet and nature features in all of my books.
 I find history fascinating and uncover stories that may have been forgotten, or hidden, and bring them into the light.
 I also believe that fantastical things can happen and see magic in the everyday.